amihaiemil/amihaiemil.github.io/_posts/2016-12-22-contributors-wanted.markdown

 **Please note** that at the moment I do not earn any money from this so we're not talking about any payments, at least for the foreseable future.

-So, if you're interested in enriching your knowledge and CV, drop me a line; we'll talk.
+So, if you're interested in enriching your knowledge and CV, drop me a line and we'll talk.